mkotsovoulou/ods6001a/labs/lab3_1/README.md

 # Python Lab 3.1: String manipulation - Functions - Loops

-> The purpose of this practice is to help your understanding of the concepts discussed up to this **week 3**:
+> The purpose of this practice is to help you apply the concepts discussed up to **week 3**:
 >
 > - obtain user input
 > - define functions that acccept parameters and return values